CNA(LEGAL) - TRANSPORTATION MANAGEMENT: STUDENT TRANSPORTATION

-Each district operating a regular transportation system is entitled to an allotment based on the daily cost per regular eligible student of operating and maintaining the regular transportation system and the linear density of that system.
-Education Code 42.155(c)
+Each district operating a regular transportation system is entitled to an allotment based on a rate per mile per regular eligible student set by the legislature in the General Appropriations Act.
+Education Code 48.151(c)

 "Regular eligible student" means a student who resides two or more miles from the student's campus of regular attendance, measured along the shortest route that may be traveled on public roads, and who is not classified as a student eligible for special education services; or is a homeless child or youth, as defined by 42 U.S.C.
 11434a.
 Education Code 48.151(b)(1)

-The commissioner of education may not reduce the allotment because a district provides transportation for an eligible student to and from a child-care facility or a grandparent's residence instead of the student's residence, if the transportation is provided within the approved routes of the district for the school the student attends.
-Education Code 42.155(k)
+The commissioner of education may not reduce the allotment because a district provides transportation for an eligible student to and from a child-care facility or a grandparent's residence instead of the student's residence, as authorized by Education Code 34.007.
+Education Code 48.151(k)

 Hazardous Conditions or High Risk of Violence